VISTA Host Sites

 Iowa City, IA

 Field to Family in Iowa City is a mission-driven nonprofit that provides food system education; supports a shared vision of a community food system that enhances economic, environmental and community health; and expands access to locally produced food for all in the Iowa City/Cedar Rapids region.
 Field to Family works to increase access to local food in Iowa so more people in institutions such as schools, retirement communities, colleges, universities, and hospitals can enjoy meals grown by farmers a few miles away everyday.
 We envision a strong and community-based Eastern Iowa local food system with infrastructure to support a thriving wholesale market for foods from the region that are high quality, fairly priced, and sustainably produced.
-VISTA service will contribute to greater equity in Iowa City’s local food system for farmers and residents considered Socially Disadvantaged by the USDA.
+VISTA service will contribute to greater access in Iowa City’s local food system for farmers and residents considered Socially Disadvantaged by the USDA.

 Feed Iowa First